amyahowe/diabetes_readmission/README.txt

-Using deep neural networks to predict 30-day hospital readmission in diabetic patients
+Using deep feedforward neural networks to predict 30-day hospital readmission in diabetic patients

 Introduction to the Project: